Guidance on Online and Remote Mediation

 - Registered Training Courses

 The CMC has carried out a review to consider whether a 40-hour mediation skills course delivered online, in part on in full, can lead to CMC registration.
 Please see here for full details of the outcome of the review.
+In August the CMC extended the temporary arrangements regarding mediation skills training courses (which were initially put in place until September) until the end of 2020.

 For any courses that have already started, CMC will work with course providers to identify a way in which the course can be completed.
 The first step in this process is for course providers to contact the CMC, setting out how they would now propose to deliver the remaining elements of the course.